 It's considered best practice to store data in a format that's easily accessible for everyone.
 This typically involves using non-proprietary formats with standard character encodings like utf-8 and keeping files uncompressed if possible.
 If conversion between formats is needed, there are various methods, including online tools, available to facilitate the process.

 Data mining and digital commerce scraping services helps in analyzing customer purchase history could help you tailor your marketing efforts or expand your product offerings to meet customer needs better.
-There are various applications of data mining
+There are various applications of data mining in retail.

 Customer Relationship Management